February 8, 2016

 - The horse cannot have earned a special achievement award.
 (See the AQHA Handbook)

 - The horse cannot have earned any money or award with an AQHA affiliate as shown on AQHA records.

 - The horse cannot have ever appeared on any breeding document submitted to AQHA or have any registered offspring.
 (This means that if said horse is a mare, said mare cannot even have been on a breeding report – even if the breeding was five years ago and didn’t result in a foal.)

-Those are the rules.
-If you want to change your horse’s name, we need a signed statement requesting the change and your name choices.
+If you want to change your horse’s name, send us the horse’s original certificate of registration and a signed statement requesting the change and your name choices.
 You may send one name choice or 10.
 Just be sure to number them.
 One is your favorite, two the second favorite and so on.
 The fee for name change is $55 ($95 if your membership is not current).
 And, before you ask, yes, you can send a name change request with your transfer when you purchase the horse, and we’ll take care of you!